alextmsv/TcpTunnel/README.md

 ---

-TCPTunnel is a nostalgic console chat brought back to life with a stable asynchronous TCP core, an animated terminal interface, automatic UPnP port mapping, and a portable single-file application binary.
+TCPTunnel is a nostalgic Windows console chat brought back to 80's vibes with a stable asynchronous TCP core, an animated terminal interface, automatic UPnP port mapping, and a portable single-file application binary.

 > [!IMPORTANT]
-> Chat traffic is currently sent as **plain TCP without encryption**.
+> Chat traffic is currently sent as plain TCP **without encryption**.
 Do not use TCPTunnel for confidential conversations on untrusted networks, encryption in my plans!

 ## Highlights